0x4447-archive/0x4447_extension_paw_to_markdown/README.md

 # The End

-We don't know everything, but what we do know, we know how to explain! 😄 If you've enjoyed this project, please consider giving it a 🌟.
+We don't know everything, but what we do know, we know how to explain and make! 😄 If you've enjoyed this project, please consider giving it a 🌟.

 - [![Star on GitHub](https://img.shields.io/github/stars/0x4447/0x4447-extension-paw-to-markdown.svg?style=social)](https://github.com/0x4447/0x4447-extension-paw-to-markdown/stargazers)
 - [![Watch on GitHub](https://img.shields.io/github/watchers/0x4447/0x4447-extension-paw-to-markdown.svg?style=social)](https://github.com/0x4447/0x4447-extension-paw-to-markdown/watchers)